 - social health history reviews

-This medical exam is free, as long as the doctor accepts assignment.
+This medical exam is free, as long as the healthcare professional performing the exam accepts the assignment.
 This means that they:

 - accept payment directly from Medicare

-- agree to receive no more payment than the Medicare preapproved amount
+- agree to receive no more compensation than the Medicare preapproved amount

 - agree not to bill a person for any more than the deductible and coinsurance